-These target dates do not necessarily tell the whole story though as inappropriate proposals are likely to require re-submissions or planning appeals which can substantially increase the timeframes for approval.
+These targets do not necessarily tell the whole story as inappropriate proposals are likely to require re-submissions or planning appeals.
+These can substantially increase the timeframes for approval.

-The appointment of a professional, experienced, expert team will give your application the best chance of success and help to reduce the time taken to achieve planning consent.
+The appointment of a Plande will give your application the best chance of success.
+It will also help to reduce the time taken to achieve planning consent.

 Why choose Plande to assist with your Planning Permission